 h.
 Certificate of Authenticity/Free Sale (for distilled spirits and beverages with malt)

 i.
 Consolidated wine export certificate

-It’s important that you receive a health certificate that is stamped and signed by an authority in the country of manufacturing.
+You must receive a health certificate that is stamped and signed by an authority in the country of manufacturing.

-4. Ship your goods
+4. Ship Your Goods